ramdaffe/gittest_ryanurzha/README.md

-# PUI2015_ryanurzha
+# Principles of Urban Informatics CUSP 2015

-Principles of Urban Informatics homeworks
+Here be dragons and prrinciples of Urban Informatics labs, homeworks, etc.